 “Why were you asking me all these questions then?
 You had me really worked up!”
 I said.

 “Arre, I just wanted to find out if you had any experience, because I barely have any!
-Maybe you could teach me a thing or two...” he replied.
+Maybe you could teach me a thing, or two...” he replied.

-We both laughed, and for the first time in the entire time that I had been engaged, I wanted to thank my parents for choosing this guy for me.
+We both laughed, and for the first time during the entire time that I had been engaged, I wanted to thank my parents for choosing this guy for me.
 I also wanted to tell everyone just how wrong they had been about guys always reacting badly to something that was a part of one’s past.
 There must be men like that, but there are also the good ones - the understanding ones.
 And I am lucky to have found one of them.